jbowdre/virtuallypotato/content/posts/2021/snikket-private-xmpp-chat-on-oracle-cloud-free-tier/index.md

 sudo docker-compose down
 ```
 {{% notice tip "Update DNS" %}}
-This is also a great time to update the `A` record for `chat.vpot8.ooo` so that it points to the new server.
+This is also a great time to update the `A` record for `chat.vpota.to` so that it points to the new server.
 It will need a little bit of time for the change to trickle out, and the updated record really needs to be in place before starting Snikket on the new server so that there aren't any certificate problems.
 {{% /notice %}}